submissions

 ANTHOLOGY EDITION!

-We’re open for submissions until February 1, 2026, and we’re mixing things up this cycle—instead of full-length manuscript submissions, we’re looking for individual poems for inclusion in our first anthology, with a projected publication date of late 2026.
-(Our poetry line will continue, and details will appear here when we’re accepting other types of submissions.)
+June Road Press is open for submissions from December 2, 2025, to March 15, 2026 (now extended from February 1!), and this cycle, instead of full-length manuscript submissions, we’re looking for individual poems for inclusion in our first anthology, with a projected publication date of late 2026.

 Guidelines and preferences to note: